 Sustainable fashion and style are definitely becoming more easy to find buy and in 2013, and we hope that style is… will help you to find plenty of ways to be stylish and sustainable without too much effort.
-There are a few small changes that you can make to the way that you shop for a more sustainable 2013.
+There are a few small changes that you can make to the way that you shop and dress for a more sustainable 2013.
 Here are our sustainable style resolutions, small changes that can make a difference towards a better environment and a better life for those that live in it.

 - Shop your wardrobe first

 Most people have a wardrobe full of clothes already and before buying new clothes, it is always worth checking out what you already have first.
 If you are bored with the clothes that you already have and feel like a change, you could try swapping, borrowing, upcyling or customising or updating with accessories.
 Organising and displaying your clothes so that you can see what you have will make you more likely to wear them rather than buying something new.

 - Shop vintage clothing and second hand

 Buying second hand and vintage clothes is one of the most sustainable ways to shop as it avoids the use of virgin materials and the carbon footprint and pollution that can result from the manufacture of new clothes.
 It also helps to reduce the amount of textiles going to landfill.
 Second hand and vintage clothes can also look great and are a great way to develop your own unique style on a budget.

 - Look for high quality clothes that will last

 Despite having lots of clothes, do you ever look in your wardrobe and complain that you have nothing to wear?
 If you shop carefully look for clothes that are made to last in terms of both their high quality and timeless style, you will build yourself a great wardrobe and should never have a problem finding something beautiful to wear.
 You should always check that the clothes you are buying are suitable for your bodyshape and lifestyle.